Top Things to Do in Australia

 Great Barrier Reef

 While its name suggests otherwise, Australia's most famous World Heritage site is not a single reef.
-The 2,600-km-long (1,616-mi-long) Great Barrier Reef is actually the world's largest collection of reefs.
+The 2,600-km-long (1,616-mile-long) Great Barrier Reef is actually the world's largest collection of reefs.
 This fragile natural wonder contains 400 types of coral and 1,500 fish species of every size and almost every conceivable color combination.
 The giant clam, with its voluptuous purple, green, or blue mantle (algae dictate the color) is one of the 4,000 mollusks the reef supports.

 Uluru-Kata Tjuta National Park

 What you see projecting from the sandy plains of Australia's Red Centre is just the tip, but this majestic monolith still packs a physical and spiritual punch well above its weight.
-Uluru (also called Ayers Rock) and Kata Tjuta, the seemingly sculpted rock domes clustered 55 km (34 mi) to the west, are deeply significant to the park's traditional owners, the Anangu Aboriginal people.
+Uluru (also called Ayers Rock) and Kata Tjuta, the seemingly sculpted rock domes clustered 55 km (34 miles) to the west, are deeply significant to the park's traditional owners, the Anangu Aboriginal people.

 The Anangu ask visitors not to climb Uluru.
 Some controversy continues, however, about whether this is because the climb is the traditional route of the ancestral Mala men or because the Anangu think the ascent is just too dangerous.
 At least 35 people have died on the steep, exposed climb.
 Independent walks, ranger-guided walks, and Anangu-guided walks (fees apply) offer fascinating cultural perspectives of Uluru and Kata Tjuta from the ground.